*This post may contain affiliate links. Please read our disclosure policy for more info.

-If you decide to buy this conversion, you’re all set: simply drive off towards adventure.
+If you decide to buy this conversion kit for your Toyota 4Runner, you’re all set: simply drive off towards adventure.
 The lead time for buying a kit varies depending on how busy the guys are, so make sure to check in before making plans.

 Find out more on the Freeway Camper Kit website.
 Their products are available in the US and Canada.

 Remember: make sure to check that the kit you choose fits your specific model – every 4runner has slightly different measurements.